sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/5-CLRS/4-Advanced-Design-and-Analysis-Techniques/16-Greedy-Algorithms.md

 4. Prove that it is always safe to make the greedy choice.
 (Steps 3 and 4 can occur in either order.)
 5. Develop a recursive algorithm that implements the greedy strategy.
 6. Convert the recursive algorithm to an iterative algorithm.

+## Huffman codes
+Huffman codes compress data very effectively: savings of 20% to 90% are typical, depending on the characteristics of the data being compressed.

+## Matroid and greedy methods
+In this section, we sketch a beautiful theory about greedy algorithms.
+This theory describes many situations in which the greedy method yields optimal solutions.
+It involves combinatorial structures known as “matroids.”

+Although this theory does not cover all cases for which a greedy method applies or the Huffman-coding problem, it does cover many cases of practical interest.